Iskander54/final_ethereum/README.md

 ## Introduction

 **LandReg** is a standalone smart contract that can be used to run a land registry.
 Plus, any user can lend money to any other user to buy one property.
 Each Property is identified by its PIN(int).
+This is a prototype for a dApp that would allow a state to deal with its land registry using smart contracts (dealing with ownership, sales, taxes etc...)

 It is written in [Solidity](https://solidity.readthedocs.io/en/v0.5.3/index.html) and compiled using `solc` version [0.5.0](https://github.com/ethereum/solidity/releases/tag/v0.5.0).